aosbornee/DevOps-Work/interview-prep/DevOps-Interview-Questions.md

 ## What is DevOps

-DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity, evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
+DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at a faster pace than organizations using traditional software development and infrastructure management processes.
 This speed enables organizations to better serve their customers and compete more effectively in the market.